aaatipamula/dotfiles/README.md

 ## About

 This is a repo to host any files and scripts that help me get a machine set up faster.
-That way I don't have to go back and manually do all of this configuration again :).
+That way I don't have to go back and manually do all of this configuration again. （￣︶￣）↗

 ### config_files